anthony-paulino/Transit-App/README.txt

 Setting Up the Project

 1.Database Initialization:
-- Run the provided .sql dump file in SQL Workbench to set up the database structure and populate it with initial data.
+- Run the provided FinalTransitDatbase.sql file in SQL Workbench to set up the database structure and populate it with initial data.

 2. Database Connection:
 - Navigate to: path_to_project\Transit-App\transitProject\src\main\java\transit\DatabaseConnection.java